abhay-0912/Case-Study-Report/README.md

 # Case-Study-Report
 Case study on the shutdown of BreachForums and the migration of cybercriminals to Telegram.
 Includes timeline, FBI seizure analysis, post-takedown activities, Telegram cybercrime patterns, impact on cybersecurity, and key findings.
 Full PDF report attached.

-Case Study Report: BreachForums Shutdown & Migration to Telegram Cybercrime Ecosystem
+# Case Study Report: BreachForums Shutdown & Migration to Telegram Cybercrime Ecosystem

-This repository contains a detailed case study analyzing the fall of BreachForums—one of the largest dark-web cybercrime marketplaces—and how its shutdown triggered a massive migration of cybercriminals to Telegram’s decentralized ecosystem.
+This repository contains a detailed case study analysing the fall of BreachForums—one of the largest dark-web cybercrime marketplaces—and how its shutdown triggered a massive migration of cybercriminals to Telegram’s decentralised ecosystem.

-The study highlights the complete lifecycle of BreachForums, FBI’s infiltration and seizure operation, and the evolution of cybercriminal behaviors on Telegram after the takedown.
+The study highlights the complete lifecycle of BreachForums, the FBI’s infiltration and seizure operation, and the evolution of cybercriminal behaviours on Telegram after the takedown.

-About the Case Study
+# About the Case Study

-This report explores:
+## This report explores:

 The rise and structure of BreachForums

-How cybercriminals operated on the dark web
+How cybercriminals operate on the dark web

 FBI’s multi-stage operation leading to the forum’s shutdown